HQ

 • You need web access to the calendar from any computer.

-• Cozi's shared shopping list is genuinely best-in-class and you use it daily.
+• Cozi's shared shopping list is genuinely the best in its category and you use it daily.

 • You want a free tier and don't mind the 30-day calendar limit.